-Her dissertation examines one of Martha Washington's surviving extant gowns as a primary source document crucial to understanding her biography and choices, textiles in British America, the underrepresented and potentially enslaved makers, and the broader global social, political, and economic ecosystems of the eighteenth-century Atlantic world.
+Her doctoral dissertation at Georgetown University (2019) examined one of Martha Washington's surviving extant gowns as a primary source document crucial to understanding her biography and choices, the permeability of the textile market in British North America, the underrepresented and potentially enslaved makers, and the broader global social, political, and economic ecosystems of the eighteenth-century Atlantic world.

 Cynthia holds a B.A. from Colgate University in art history and an M.A. from the Johns Hopkins University.
 She has held positions at George Washington's Mount Vernon, The U.S. House of Representatives, and Deloitte Consulting.